A Certifably Correct Algorithm for Generalized Robot-World and Hand-Eye Calibration: Generalized Robot-World and Hand-Eye Calibration

 which is a weighted error function for the rotation constraint in \Cref{eqn:rotation-constraint}.
 Our MLE problem is the following QCQP: \begin{problem}{Maximum Likelihood Estimation for RWHEC} \end{problem} where

 Note that to ensure that the terms of the objective are quadratic or constant, we have homogenized \Cref{eqn:HERW-translation-cost} with the quadratically constrained variable $s^2 = 1$.
-Homogenization simplifies the SDP relaxation employed in \Cref{sec:certifiable} and the analysis in \Cref{sec:global_optimality}.
-Additionally, we ensure that \Cref{prob:HERW} is a QCQP by using the following constraints for each $\LieGroupSO{3}$ variable~\citep{tron2015inclusion}:
+Homogenization simplifies the SDP relaxation employed in \Cref{sec:certifiable} and the analysis in \Cref{sec:global_optimality}.\endnote{Homogenizing a QCQP introduces a spurious solution corresponding to $s=-1$, but the optimal objective function value is not affected and we can always assume that $s=1$ without loss of generality~\mbox{\citep{cifuentes2022local}}.} Additionally, we ensure that \Cref{prob:HERW} is a QCQP by using the following constraints for each $\LieGroupSO{3}$ variable~\citep{tron2015inclusion}:

 where $\Matrix{R}_{i}$ denotes the $i$th column of $\Matrix{R}$, and $G \Define \lbrace \sigma_i \rbrace$ is the group of cyclic permutations of $\{1, 2, 3\}$.\endnote{The astute reader may recognize that Equations (\ref{eq:row_orthogonality}) and (\ref{eq:column_orthogonality}) are redundant, in that either on its own is sufficient for ensuring $\Matrix{R} \in \LieGroupO{3}$.
 However, the inclusion of both in the QCQP we formulate is essential as a form of ``duality strengthening"~\citep{briales2017convex} for the SDP relaxation derived in this section.
-While redundant in their original quadratic form, these constraints manifest as independent linear constraints in the corresponding relaxed and lifted SDP of \Cref{sec:certifiable}, ultimately increasing the number of noisy problem instances that can be exactly solved by our approach~\citep{wise_certifiably_2020, dumbgen2023globally}.} For generic $\Matrix{R} \in \LieGroupSO{d}$, the constraints (23) would include $\det(\Matrix{R}) = 1$.
+While redundant in their original quadratic form, these constraints manifest as independent linear constraints in the corresponding relaxed and lifted SDP of \Cref{sec:certifiable}, ultimately increasing the number of noisy problem instances that can be exactly solved by our approach~\citep{wise_certifiably_2020, dumbgen2023globally}.} For generic $\Matrix{R} \in \LieGroupSO{d}$, the constraints would include $\det(\Matrix{R}) = 1$.
 However, the determinant is a polynomial of degree $d$, which for $d = 3$ is cubic.
-For $\LieGroupSO{3}$ in particular, we can enforce $\det(\Matrix{R}) = 1$ using the simpler set of quadratic constraints involving the cross-product operation appearing in \Cref{eq:handedness}.
+For $\LieGroupSO{3}$ in particular, we can replace $\det(\Matrix{R}) = 1$ with the quadratic \mbox{\Cref{eq:handedness}}, which ensures the columns of $\Matrix{R}$ obey the right-hand-rule.